Amino radical: Reaction 2: Formation of amino radical from hydroxylamine

 The amino radical may also be produced by reaction of e−(aq) with hydroxylamine (NH2OH).
 Several studies also utilized the redox system of Ti^{III}\sNH2OH for the production of amino radicals using electron paramagnetic resonance (ESR) spectroscopy and polarography.

-Ti^{III}{} + NH2OH -> Ti^{IV}{} + {}^\mathbf{\bullet}NH2{} + OH-

 Reaction 3: Formation of amino radical from ammoniumyl

 Reduction of hydroxylamine by e−(aq) has also been suggested to produce the amino radical in the following reaction.

-^\mathbf{\bullet}NH3+ <=> {}^\mathbf{\bullet}NH2{} + H+

 The reactivity of the amino radical in this reaction is expected to be pH dependent and should occur in the region of pH 3–7.

 Properties

 Electronic states

 The amino radical has two characteristic electronic states:

 The more stable electronic state is 2B1, where the unpaired electron is in the p-orbital perpendicular to the plane of the molecule (π type radical).
 The high energy electronic state, 2A1, has the two electrons in the p-orbital and the unpaired electron in the sp2 orbital (σ type radical).

 Nitrogen centered compounds, such as amines, are nucleophilic in nature.
 This character is also seen in amino radicals, which can be considered to be nucleophilic species.